PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ### 4. AI Content Operations Pipeline
 Designs scalable content operations for planning, creating, reviewing, publishing, and maintaining AI-ready knowledge assets throughout their lifecycle.

-**Core Question Addressed:** *How do we produce and maintain AI-ready content at scale?*
+**Core Question Addressed:** *How do we operationalize the creation, maintenance, and evolution of AI-ready knowledge assets at scale?*

 ### 5. Tool-Using Agent System
-Demonstrates how governed knowledge and execution workflows enable AI agents to interact with external tools and business systems safely and consistently.
+Demonstrates how governed knowledge and execution workflows enable AI agents to safely integrate with external tools and business systems.

 **Core Question Addressed:** *How do governed knowledge assets connect with external tools and business systems?*